openstack/openstack-manuals/doc/common/glossary.rst

       from three to six months long, the code name of the release changed to match a geography nearest the previous summit.

-   CADF

-      Cloud Auditing Data Federation (CADF) is a specification for audit event data.
-CADF is supported by OpenStack Identity.

    CALL